-Ali Alasmari is a PhD student in the Rehabilitation Science program at the University of British Columbia.
-Ali holds masters and bachelor’s degree in respiratory therapy from Georgia State University.
-During the years of his study and training at Georgia State, he achieved many professional credentials from the National Board for Respiratory Care (NBRC) including: Registered Respiratory Therapist, Neonatal/Pediatric Respiratory Care Specialty and Pulmonary Function Technologists as well as Ali currently an active member at the American Association for Respiratory Care.
-Ali is especially interested in doing postgraduate works in the area of cardiopulmonary rehabilitation focus on evaluate adherence of COPD patients to therapeutic interventions, including exercise programs in the pulmonary rehab facility.
-Ali is looking forward to returning to Saudi Arabia and teaching at the university while conducting clinical research to shape the younger generation into qualified individuals capable of achieving the country’s goals of progress and development.
-In his free time, he enjoys the outdoors activities with 3 silly, beautiful kids.
+Ali is a PhD student in the Rehabilitation Sciences program at the University of British Columbia.
+He holds masters and bachelors degrees in respiratory therapy from Georgia State University.
+While studying and training in Georgia, he achieved professional credentials from the National Board for Respiratory Care (NBRC) including Registered Respiratory Therapist, Neonatal/Pediatric Respiratory Care Specialty, and Pulmonary Function Technologist.
+He is also an active member of the American Association for Respiratory Care.
+He is interested in postgraduate work in the area of cardiopulmonary rehabilitation with a focus on evaluating adherence of COPD patients to therapeutic interventions, including exercise programs in the pulmonary rehab facility.
+He is looking forward to returning to Saudi Arabia and teaching at university while conducting clinical research to shape the younger generation into qualified individuals capable of achieving the country’s goals of progress & development.
+In his free time, he enjoys outdoor activities with his 3 silly, beautiful kids.

 Ori is a M.Sc. student in the Rehabilitation Sciences program at the University of British Columbia.
 He completed his B.Sc. in Life Sciences at Ben-Gurion University, Israel.
 Ori’s research emphasizes on developing a decision making tool for Acute Exacerbation of Chronic Obstructive Pulmonary Disease (AECOPD) patients.
 In his free time, Ori enjoys playing basketball, hiking, and jogging.